-The area between Lake Geneva (Switzerland) and the Rhône Valley (France) is assumed to be the original home of the Pinot vine.
-The Cistercian order brought it to the Rheingau in the Middle Ages and from here it spread throughout Europe.
-According to the most probable variant, the French term "Pinot" is derived from the elongated shape of the Pinot grapes, which are quite similar to the cone of a pine tree (French "pin").
-However, the Pinot varieties are by no means a family, as this incorrectly associates different kinships.
-Rather, they are the result of mutations of a Pinot original variety.
-Clone mutants are also included, which are only "slightly" different from mutants.
-In any case, in the Middle Ages they were considered to be among the "nobler" Franconian varieties:
+The original home of the Pinot grape is thought to be the area between Lake Geneva (Switzerland) and the Rhône valley (France).
+The Cistercian Order brought it to the Rheingau in the Middle Ages, and from here it spread throughout Europe.
+According to the most likely variant, the French term "Pinot" derives from the elongated shape of the Pinot grapes, which are quite similar to the cone of a pine tree (French "pin").
+However, the Pinot varieties are by no means one family, as this would wrongly associate different relationships.
+Rather, they are the result of mutations of a Pinot variety.
+Clonal mutants are also counted, i.e. descendants that are only "slightly" modified compared to mutants.
+In any case, they were among the "nobler" Franconian varieties in the Middle Ages:

 wein.plus is a handy, efficient guide to a quick overview of the colourful world of wines, winegrowers and grape varieties.
 In Wine lexicon, the most comprehensive of its kind in the world, you will find around 24,000 keywords on the subject of grape varieties, wineries, wine-growing regions and much more.Roman Horvath MW